 Homelessness is an alarming problem in the UK and costs the economy in excess of £1 billion each year.
-Young people aged 16 to 24 years make up over 30% of the homeless statistic, and experience significant physical and mental health problems as a result of their unstable and stressful living situation.
-More than half of these vulnerable young people are also not in education, employment or training (NEET) and lack important independent living skills.
-Physical activity has been shown to be effective in the treatment of mental illness and disorders, as well as for improving well-being in adults.
-However, this research has overlooked the impact of increasing activity levels in homeless young people with complex trauma for improving their physical and mental health, as well as the confidence needed to be more independent and lead fulfilling lives.
+Young people aged 16 to 25 years make up over 30% of the homeless statistic, and experience significant physical and mental health problems as a result of their unstable and stressful living situation.
+Physical activity can help to address the health inequalities of youth homelessness by tackling the associated physical, mental, and social health problems.

 - If applying for an award without an undergraduate degree, you may be accepted for doctoral funding if you have achieved a Master’s degree